bleech/flynt-docs/content/tutorials/creating-component/passing-data-view.md

 }
 ```

-Now we need to create these fields and update our view template.
+Now we need to create these "layout" fields for our `BlockQuote` component!

 ## Creating a Fields File

 Inside each component, fields are defined in a JSON configuration file named `fields.json`.
-In this file, we now need to create an array of fields with the key "layout".

-Begin by creating `fields.json` inside your 'BlockQuote' component folder so that your theme folder looks like this:
+Begin by creating `fields.json` inside your `BlockQuote` component folder so that your theme folder looks like this:

 ```
 ├── flynt-starter-theme